Powerlearnproject/se-day1-assignment-Quol04/Quol_README.md

     ###software engineering is the systematic process of the design, development, testing, deployment, and maintenance of software
      that can solve real-world problems.
                       ###importance
-     Supports Innovation and Digital Transformation
+     Supports Innovation and Digital Transformation.
-     contributes significantly to the global economy by generating jobs,
+     contributes significantly to the global economy by generating jobs.

 b) Identify and describe at least three key milestones in the evolution of software engineering.